snozbot/fungus/Docs/fungus_docs/telling_a_story.md

 5. Drag the appropriate image into your new portrait image slot (in this screenshot we used the 'condident' image from the Sherlock example project).
 Also set the direction that the image is facing (left / front / right):
 ![sherlock image]
 6. Create a second character (e.g. John, using Name Color blue, and portrait image 'annoyed').
-7. Now select your Block in the Fungus Flowchart, so you can add some Commands to be executed...
+7. Now select your Block in the %Fungus Flowchart, so you can add some Commands to be executed...
 8. Create a Say command, for your Sherlock Character, saying "Watson, have you seen my violin?" and choosing portrait 'confident' (since this is the only we added to the Character):
 ![sherlock Say command]
 9. Add a second Say command, this time for Character John, saying "No, why don't you find it yourself using your amazing powers of deduction..." and choosing the 'annoyed' portrait for John.